Henderson man, surgical assistant, dies from COVID complications

 “He pushed me.
 He was my driving force to want to go back to school,” Arruiza said, who also helped to drive efforts to expand the hospital’s robotics program.
 “He’s a firecracker.
 If you didn’t want his opinion, he would still give it to you.”

-Arruiza said one of the things she’ll miss the most is his “chipmunk” laugh.
+Arruiza said one of the things she’ll miss most is his “chipmunk” laugh.

 “He has the best laugh,” agreed friend Mariel Nole, a surgical equipment sales manager who met Aquino on the job.
 “I’m sorry I don’t have a recording of it.”